plotly/react-plotly.js/README.md

 $ npm start
 ```

-To build the dist version:
+To transpile from ES2015 + JSX into the ES5 npm-distributed version:

 ```bash
 $ npm run prepublishOnly